 A dog with a lot of natural aptitude for guarding, and who has a lot of energy, is likely to learn boredom behaviors if he isn't given enough responsibility.
-A low energy dog, also with natural aptitude for guarding, may be perfect for an intimate setting.
+A low-energy dog, also with a natural aptitude for guarding, may be perfect for an intimate setting.

 Is the dog relaxed around sheep but triggered by the increased activity of goats?